 ESA Approval Process

-The 2nd step is to submit to SAAS signed documentation on professional letterhead from a qualified professional who is currently treating you.
-The letter must state:
+2. Submit to SAAS signed documentation on professional letterhead from a qualified professional who is currently treating you.
+Email the documentation saas@methodist.edu

-• Identify a nexus (connection) between your treatment plan and your ESA.
+• a nexus (connection) between your treatment plan and ESA.

 ESAs are to be well behaved (no loud noises, biting, etc.) You are allowed only ONE ESA.
 If the ESA is a dog or a cat, the animal must be spayed/neutered and have all vaccinations before it is allowed on campus.
-The Housing & Residence Life process must be completed prior to bring the ESA.
+Residence’s process must be completed prior to bringing the ESA.

 Only approved Emotional Support Animals (ESA) are allowed in Residence housing.
 ESAs are not allowed in other campus buildings, including classroom buildings, Berns Student Center, and the Library.